rerun-io/rerun/docs/content/reference/types/views/graph_view.md

 * `range`: Controls the visible range of a 2D view.
 * `near_clip_plane`: Controls the distance to the near clip plane in 3D scene units.
 ### `force_link`
-Allows to control the interaction between two nodes connecting throught an edge.
+Allows to control the interaction between two nodes connected by an edge.

 * `enabled`: Whether the force is enabled.
 * `distance`: The target distance between two nodes.